RV-Dominik/rv_developer_portal_protoype/server/SUPABASE_SETUP.md

 ALTER TABLE user_organizations ENABLE ROW LEVEL SECURITY;

 -- Projects policies
+DROP POLICY IF EXISTS "Users can view their own projects" ON projects;
-CREATE POLICY IF NOT EXISTS "Users can view their own projects" ON projects
+CREATE POLICY "Users can view their own projects" ON projects
     FOR SELECT USING (auth.uid()::text = user_id);

+DROP POLICY IF EXISTS "Users can insert their own projects" ON projects;
-CREATE POLICY IF NOT EXISTS "Users can insert their own projects" ON projects
+CREATE POLICY "Users can insert their own projects" ON projects
     FOR INSERT WITH CHECK (auth.uid()::text = user_id);

+DROP POLICY IF EXISTS "Users can update their own projects" ON projects;
-CREATE POLICY IF NOT EXISTS "Users can update their own projects" ON projects
+CREATE POLICY "Users can update their own projects" ON projects
     FOR UPDATE USING (auth.uid()::text = user_id);

+DROP POLICY IF EXISTS "Users can delete their own projects" ON projects;
-CREATE POLICY IF NOT EXISTS "Users can delete their own projects" ON projects
+CREATE POLICY "Users can delete their own projects" ON projects
     FOR DELETE USING (auth.uid()::text = user_id);

+DROP POLICY IF EXISTS "Anyone can view public projects" ON projects;
-CREATE POLICY IF NOT EXISTS "Anyone can view public projects" ON projects
+CREATE POLICY "Anyone can view public projects" ON projects
     FOR SELECT USING (is_public = true);

 -- Assets policies
+DROP POLICY IF EXISTS "Users can view assets of their projects" ON assets;
-CREATE POLICY IF NOT EXISTS "Users can view assets of their projects" ON assets
+CREATE POLICY "Users can view assets of their projects" ON assets
     FOR SELECT USING (
         project_id IN (
             SELECT id FROM projects WHERE user_id = auth.uid()::text
         )
     );

+DROP POLICY IF EXISTS "Users can insert assets to their projects" ON assets;
-CREATE POLICY IF NOT EXISTS "Users can insert assets to their projects" ON assets
+CREATE POLICY "Users can insert assets to their projects" ON assets
     FOR INSERT WITH CHECK (
         project_id IN (
             SELECT id FROM projects WHERE user_id = auth.uid()::text
         )
     );

+DROP POLICY IF EXISTS "Users can update assets of their projects" ON assets;
-CREATE POLICY IF NOT EXISTS "Users can update assets of their projects" ON assets
+CREATE POLICY "Users can update assets of their projects" ON assets
     FOR UPDATE USING (
         project_id IN (
             SELECT id FROM projects WHERE user_id = auth.uid()::text
         )
     );

+DROP POLICY IF EXISTS "Users can delete assets of their projects" ON assets;
-CREATE POLICY IF NOT EXISTS "Users can delete assets of their projects" ON assets
+CREATE POLICY "Users can delete assets of their projects" ON assets
     FOR DELETE USING (
         project_id IN (
             SELECT id FROM projects WHERE user_id = auth.uid()::text
         )
     );

+DROP POLICY IF EXISTS "Anyone can view assets of public projects" ON assets;
-CREATE POLICY IF NOT EXISTS "Anyone can view assets of public projects" ON assets
+CREATE POLICY "Anyone can view assets of public projects" ON assets
     FOR SELECT USING (
         project_id IN (
             SELECT id FROM projects WHERE is_public = true